 One of the first steps for every new customer is choosing a hostname on which BlueConic is running.
-This is an important step because changing the hostname later on is quite hard:
+This is an important step because changing the hostname later on can be complex:

 - All mobile apps need to be updated because they point to the old hostname.

-- The hostname is sometimes visible for consumers, for example in the webpages, in tweets, Facebook wall posts and in links in emails sent by BlueConic.
+- The hostname in your BlueConic script is sometimes visible to customers, for example in the webpages, in tweets, Facebook posts, and in links in emails sent by BlueConic.

-- If you choose your own hostname, you need to setup the hostname yourself and point it to our servers (in technical terms; you need to setup a CNAME in the DNS configurations).
+- If you choose your own hostname, you need to set up the hostname yourself and point it to our servers (in technical terms; you need to setup a CNAME in the DNS configurations).
 You also need to provide a SSL certificate to us to manage https requests on that hostname, which may lead to additional costs.
-This is not needed when you choose a generic *.blueconic.net hostname.
+This is not needed when you choose a standard *.blueconic.net hostname.
 If you choose a first-party BlueConic hostname, we will guide you through the process of updating your DNS records.

-- If you choose a hostname that ends with the same domain name as one of the major channels, cookies for that domain are then automatically 1st party, and that makes cross channel profile tracking within that domain possible even for users that use browsers with 3rd party cookies disabled (currently, Jan 2015, that means Safari, both on iOS and PC/Mac, about 10% of the market).
+- If you choose a hostname that ends with the same domain name as one of the major channels, cookies for that domain are then automatically first-party, and that makes cross channel profile tracking within that domain possible even for users that use browsers with third-party cookies disabled (that means Safari, both on iOS and PC/Mac, about 10% of the market).

 - Using a *.blueconic.net hostname.
 Using our wildcard hostname is easier, you don't have to do anything, and we can set it up for you.
 But external parties are able to see the hostname and see that you use BlueConic.

-First step would be to decide if you want a *.blueconic.net hostname or your own.
-Using our wildcard hostname is easier, you don't have to do anything, and we can set it up for you.
-But external parties are able to see the hostname and see that you use BlueConic.
-On the other hand, using your own hostname means that we need to retrieve a SSL certificate for you for that specific hostname to manage https requests, making the on boarding more complex and slower.
-We also need to update the certificate periodically when it will expire.

 If you decided to go for a *.blueconic.net you still need to decide the name before the domain name.
 Here are some tips for deciding: